 The latest issue of my Dungeons and Dragons zine is out!
 Issue 5 is all about divine magic and will feature articles on creating a pantheon from scratch, unique holy symbols, chaos within established religions, another look at the paladin, alignment use within your campaign world, a new way to handle turning undead, and much more!

-You can get issue 5 here: d12 Monthly – Issue 5 (Divine Magic)
+You can download the PDF of issue 5 here: d12 Monthly – Issue 5 (Divine Magic)

 If you want to help support this project (and help keep them free), I have a Patreon which I launched that will help me develop these zines into something truly great.